-When you sell the property any CGT due on gains can be deferred by buying another business asset.
+When you sell the property, any CGT due on gains can be deferred by buying another business asset.
 Entrepreneurs' relief can also reduce the rate of CGT to 10% when you close your FHL business.

-Selling the property
+Selling the property Capital gains

-Capital gains

-When you sell your let property you would expect to make a profit after deducting allowable costs (see below).
-If all the capital profits you make in the year (not just from property disposals) exceed your annual capital gains exemption (£11,100 for 2016/17), you must declare the profits on the capital gains pages of your tax return.
+When you sell your let property, you would expect to make a profit, after deducting allowable costs (see below).
+If all the capital profits you make in the year (not just from property disposals) exceed your annual capital gains exemption (£11,300 for 2017/18, rising to £11,700 for 2018/19), you must declare the profits on the capital gains section of your tax return.

-Taxable gains from residential property are subject to CGT at either 18% or 28%, depending on the level of your net taxable income for the tax year.
+Gains in excess of the exemption are subject to CGT at either 18% or 28%, depending on the level of your net taxable income for the tax year.
+For higher or top rate taxpayers, the CGT rate will be 28%.
 The CGT is payable by 31 January following the end of the tax year in which the property was sold or disposed of.